juanchinovas/subscription-system/README.md

     ```
 4. Navigate in your browser to
     > [http://localhost:3003](http://localhost:3003)
-5. User the swagger ui to make request
+5. Use the swagger ui to make request

 ## Run locally without docker

-1. Please, install the previous programs
+1. Please, install the project dependencies
 2. Clone the project using with git or download it and unzip it
 3. Run the following commands from the root folder

-    - In the terminal mgo to dev/ directory and run this command
+    - In the terminal go to dev/ directory and run this command
         ```bash
         docker compose up -d
         ```